 11. The emergency number is 911.
 They speak English.

-13. Light clothes are recommended but may be wise to carry a sweater or jacket since nights tend to be cool.
+12. Light clothes are recommended but it may be wise to carry a sweater or jacket since nights tend to be cool.
 At sea level shorts are good enough.
-If you plan to walk in the forest, long sleeve shirts, jeans, boots and a hat are more appropriate.
+If you plan to walk in the forest, long sleeve shirts, jeans, boots, and a hat are more appropriate.
 Be sure your clothes are made of cotton.
 Don’t forget a mosquito repellent, sunglasses and suntan lotion or cream.
 During the rainy season (May through November) a jacket and an umbrella are a must.

-14. Telephones, faxes, cellular phones, Internet, as well as audiovisual equipment are always at hand
+14. Telephones, faxes, cellular phones, the Internet, as well as audiovisual equipment are always at hand.

 15. Most establishments work from Monday to Sunday and are open from 8:00 am to 5:00 pm.
 Some private places close at noon.
 Bars and other recreation businesses are open until late at night.
 Government offices open from 8:00 am to 4:00 pm.
 Banks open from 9:00 am to 4:00 pm.
 Some banks have offices that remain open until 6:00 pm or 7:00 pm.